erosvitor/spring-cloud-zuul/README.md

 # SpringCloudZuul

 ## Description
-The **SpringCloudZuul** is a project that show how to implement a reverse proxy using the Spring Cloud Netflix Zuul.
+Project that show how to implement a reverse proxy using the Spring Cloud Netflix Zuul.

 ## Technologies
 The project use the following technologies: